ryyyym/alx-system_engineering-devops/0x00-shell_basics/README.md

-1-print the path of the current directory
+0-print the path of the current directory
-2-list the content of the current directory
+1-list the content of the current directory
-3-changes the working directory to the home directory
+2-changes the working directory to the home directory 3-long format list of the current directory's content